michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.2.0 =
+- Added the `%disclaimer%` variable in the `Item Format` unit option.
 - Added a unit option to toggle the visibility of `Now Retrieving...` message.
 - Added the internal ability to set previous unit option values when creating a new unit.
+- Changed the initial position of the `Template` unit option section.
 - Tweaked the style of setting pages and forms.
 - Deprecated the `tag` unit type as it is no longer supported by [Amazon](https://www.amazon.com/gp/help/customer/display.html?nodeId=16238571).